 If you need to clean up a Facebook profile with lots of updates that you would prefer to hide from the public, you can do so by visiting your profile’s Privacy Settings and use the option to limit old posts to friends only.
 Otherwise, you would have to go through your Facebook profile and manually change all of your posts based on who you want to see them going forward.

 Once your Facebook connections are well-organized, you can choose to open your profile up to Followers.
 This allows people to follow you on Facebook to see your public updates.
-Do this by going to your Followers settings and configuring it as follows.
+Do this by going to your Followers settings and configure it.

 Now that your profile is ready and your contacts are organized, how do you cultivate relationships on Facebook?
 There are literally dozens of ways.
 But first, you will need to start connecting with people.
 These should include potential customers, supporters, referrers, or partners for your networking business.
 Here’s how to do it.